Peace of Westphalia

 The Peace of Westphalia in 1648 is still of extreme importance for Europe’s history and self-image today: as a peace treaty through dialogue and patient negotiation, as the end to bloody religious wars, as the foundation for peaceful coexistence between states with equal rights.

-To do justice to this importance and their special responsibility during the European Cultural Heritage Year, Münster and Osnabrück are organising a major joint project in 2018 – "Peace.Europe".
-The project is one of the largest German projects and is being supported under the motto "Europe: remembrance and awakening" by Monika Grütters, the Federal Government Commissioner for Culture and the Media.
-It consists of three elements that provide varied access to European Cultural Heritage in different ways:
+To do justice to this importance and their special responsibility during the European Cultural Heritage Year, Münster and Osnabrück organized a major joint project in 2018 – "Peace.Europe".
+The project was one of the largest German projects and was supported under the motto "Europe: remembrance and awakening" by Monika Grütters, the Federal Government Commissioner for Culture and the Media.
+It consisted of three elements that provided varied access to European Cultural Heritage in different ways:

 Münster.
 Peace of Westphalia

-The history of the peace treaty’s impact and the European importance of this place of remembrance is being reinterpreted and presented for visitors in the town hall’s civic hall in a contemporary way, including the use of digital communication technology.
+The history of the peace treaty’s impact and the European importance of this place of remembrance were reinterpreted and presented for visitors in the town hall’s civic hall in a contemporary way, including the use of digital communication technology.

 Young people from 37 towns and cities awarded with the European Heritage Label are gathering in Osnabrück from 16 to 26 August to explore the dimensions of peace as historical heritage and Europe’s future in five cultural labs with professional assistance.
 The European "Generation Future" is presenting its results on 24 and 25 August in Osnabrück’s town hall.